The Writing Lab has a range of equipment to record and measure handwriting and keyboarding behaviour.

 Assessments of handwriting speed

 Anna Barnett has worked with colleagues to design a test of handwriting speed – the Detailed Assessment of Speed of Handwriting (DASH and DASH 17+; Barnett, Henderson, Scheib & Schulz, 2007, 2010).
 There is a version for children aged 9 to 16 years and one for those aged 17 to 25, both of which help to identify students with slow handwriting.
 The test is being used by Occupational Therapists, teachers and special needs tutors to measure handwriting speed and help plan how best to support those with difficulties.
+Work is underway in 2022 to develop an updated version, DASH-2 with new norms and some improved features.

 Assessment of handwriting legibility